Pleb5/satshoot/apps/satshoot/CONTRIBUTE.md

 5. In the project root dir start the dev server:
     1.```pnpm run dev```
 6. If you change anything in ndk to test out, you should restart the vite dev server
+7. If you want to pull in changes from the original ndk repo you should set up a second remote with the right url:
+    1. ```git remote add original_ndk https://github.com/nostr-dev-kit/ndk.git```
+    2. Make sure to fetch and merge from the original remote and push to a fork
+8. Clean build satshoot along with ndk(can break project in certain cases!
+Thanks semver..):
+    1. inspect justfile and [understand](https://github.com/casey/just) what it does
+    2. navigate to satshoot root folder
+    3. ```just renew```